NEU-Skunkworks/C19_Website/README.md

     │   │   emailController.js                  # Controller to handle all the email api's
     │   │   jobApplicationController.js         # Controller to handle all the job application api's
     │   │   jobpostingController.js             # Controller to handle all the job posting api's
+    │   │   passwordController.js               # Controller to handle all the password reset related api's
     │   │   userController.js                   # Controller to handle all the user related api's
     │   │
     │   └───common_controllers                  # All the controllers that are used across other controllers